ONS data shows that there were 7,316 coronavirus care home deaths in 2020 up to 17 April, which is more than expected during the pandemic.

-Analysis by the ONS revealed that 14% of the death certificates mentioning Covid-19 in March 2020 did not list the disease itself as the underlying cause of death.
+Analysis by the ONS revealed that 14 percent of the death certificates mentioning COVID-19 in March 2020 did not list the disease itself as the underlying cause of death.
 The death figure 16,387 was registered for England and Wales in week 14 of 2020.

-Similarly, according to the National Records of Scotland, deaths involving COVID-19 as a proportion of all deaths has increased 16% in week 14, 30% in week 15, 34% in week 16, and 36% in week 17.
-It also adds that about 39% of COVID-19 deaths registered were related to deaths in care homes.
+Similarly, according to the National Records of Scotland, deaths involving COVID-19 as a proportion of all deaths has increased 16 percent in week 14, 30 percent in week 15, 34% in week 16, and 36% in week 17.
+It also adds that about 39 percent of COVID-19 deaths registered were related to deaths in care homes.

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
 For reliable advice on COVID-19, including symptoms, prevention, and available treatment, please refer to the World Health Organization or your national healthcare authority.